 What do film production students do?

-More than three in four film production graduates are in employment in the UK six months after graduation.
+Just over three quarters of film and television production graduates are in employment in the UK six months after graduation.

 |Type of work||Percentage|